GWMCwing/Home-Server/README.md

 [![license](https://img.shields.io/github/license/GWMCwing/Home-Server)](https://github.com/GWMCwing/Home-Server/blob/master/LICENSE)
 [![website-status](https://img.shields.io/website?up_message=online&url=https%3A%2F%2Fgwmc.duckdns.org)](https://gwmc.duckdns.org)

+This repo is now archived.
+Development is moved to this [repo](https://github.com/GWMCwing/Home-Server-Web) using a new stack and architecture approach.

+___

 A repo for my web server.
 This is a work in progress.
 This repo is used for learning and experimentation on backend development, front end development on basic css and html structuring.

 Future updates may include